hkiefer/project_rag_fastapi/README.md

 }
 ```

-To submit a query in a HTML form interface, run the project via:
+To submit a query in a HTML interface form, run the project via:

 ```sh
 python3 app_form.py